moveit/moveit2_tutorials/doc/examples/perception_pipeline/perception_pipeline_tutorial.rst

  export LIBGL_ALWAYS_SOFTWARE=1

-You can test obstacle avoidance for yourself by setting the goal state manually and then planning and executing.
-To learn how to do that look at :doc:`MoveIt Quickstart in RViz </doc/tutorials/quickstart_in_rviz/quickstart_in_rviz_tutorial>`
+You can test obstacle avoidance with the generated octomap for yourself by setting the goal state manually and then planning and executing.
+To learn how to do that look at `MoveIt Quickstart in RViz </doc/tutorials/quickstart_in_rviz/quickstart_in_rviz_tutorial>`_

 Detecting and Adding Object as Collision Object
 -----------------------------------------------